Roseinfire/HtmlS/README.md

 * fullscreen <br>
 Have not any arguments.
 ### `style`
 Defines style of element which holds content.
-Is not same to `<body>` element. <br>
+Is not the same to `<body>` element. <br>
 Related to `<head>` <br>
 By default set to `border-radius: 15px; border: 1px dotted; background-color: white`
 ### `theme`
-Indicates color of `Loading..` string<br>
+Indicates colour of `Loading..` string<br>
 Related to `<head>`.
 By default set to `rgba(217, 210, 210, 0.6)`
 ### `image`
 Attribute takes a url and indicates the background-image of your page. <br>
-background-image also comes from style, but `image` visible only after load. <br>
+background-image also comes from style, but `image` is visible only after load. <br>
 Related to `<body>`.
 By default not set.
+### `style`
+Style of `<body>` element is the same as in the source html.
 ### `fetch`
-Specific attribute related to `<script type="htmlscript">`. <br>
+Specific attribute related to `<script type="htmls">`. <br>
-Fetch contains a link to htmlscript, if you would like to store it separately.<br>
+Fetch contains a link to code, if you would like to store it separately.<br>
 By default not set.

 ### Congratulations!
 You finished a short study. <br>
 Give the project a star, if you would like to see more features!

-# Join development
+# Development
-The best way to take part in this project - write an addition.<br>
+The best way to take part in this project - leave a comment.<br>
-Read project wiki to understand additions and code writing. <br>
-Fork the project, write your addition and apply for contribution.<br>
-Note that you also can take part in the discussion about new features. <br>
+Just go to the discussions and write how would you like to write html <br>
+or what features would you like to see in htmls. <br>
+Also you can write a layout to help create beautiful sites.

 # Learn more
 ### About safety
-Your site is built with HtmlScript, not HtmlScript built with your site.
-This is a law. <br>
+Your site is built with htmls, not htmls built with your site.
+This is our rule. <br>
 If your site is built from a local file, it stays local. `No data shared` from local files.<br>
 If your site is hosted on a public server, then it is public. <br>
 Keep in mind that HtmlScript will not take responsibility, <br>
 if you publish confidential information on the public server.<br>
 When connect external scripts (include this one) you give it access to all your page.<br>
-Be sure that you can trust the connected script. <br>
-That's why the HtmlScript `open code` project. <br>
+Be sure that you can trust the connected script.
+That's why the HtmlS `open code` project.

 ### About advertisement
 HtmlScript itself `never use advertisement`. <br>
-Everyone can use advertisements on his own site when it is built with HtmlScript. <br>
+Everyone can use advertisements on his own site when it is built with htmls. <br>
 We believe that best support is to join the project or just give it a star. <br>
-However, you can support HtmlScript on Ko-fi. <br>
+However, you can support HtmlS on Ko-fi. <br>

 ### About installation
-If your site is built with cross-site script, it will not work when script isn't accessible. <br>
+If your site is built with a cross-site script, it will not work when the script isn't accessible. <br>
-So, the better idea is install HtmlScript to your project's folder. <br>
+So, the better idea is to download htmls to your project's folder. <br>
-To run script from a folder, you need a special attribute `host` set to HtmlScript path include the domain. <br>
+To run script from a folder, you need a special attribute `host` set to HtmlS path including the domain. <br>
-Host also will work if you load the script directly from github not from github pages. <br>
+Host also will work if you load the script directly from github, not from github pages. <br>
-Note that you also need to use localhost to test your site locally.
+Note that you also need to set localhost to test your site locally.
 ```HTML
 <html host="https://website.com/path">
   <head>